-The minimum exit fee is: an amount equal to $[(13\% \text{ x the standard ingoing contribution (at the commencement of the resident's residence contract)) x 1/365] (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown in item 11.1 above).$
+The minimum exit fee is: an amount equal to [(13% x the standard ingoing contribution (at the commencement of the resident's residence contract)) x 1/365] (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown in item 11.1 above)

 Limited Licence

 Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on your ingoing contribution

 1 year 33% of the ingoing contribution

 2 years 66% of the ingoing contribution

+Retirement Villages Act 1999 • Section 74 • Forn n 3 • V/9 • December 2022 Page
-3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.
-The maximum (or capped) exit fee is 100% of the ingoing contribution for a period equal to or longer than 3 years of residence.
-The minimum exit fee is: an amount equal to (100% x the ingoing contribution) x 1/1095 (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown above).
-Flexible Payment Contract There is no exit fee under this contract option.
-11.2 What other exit ☐ Sale costs for the unit costs do residents need to pay or □ Legal costs contribute to? • \$3,000 for Contract Options 1, 2, 3, and 4;

-\$2,000 for the Flexible Payment Contract

-Part 12 - Reinstatement and renovation of the unit

-12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?

-Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from:

-- fair wear and tear; and - renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.

-Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
-However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.

-Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.
+3 years 100% of the ingoing contribution 5 years 100% of the ingoing contribution 10 years 100% of the ingoing contribution Note: if the period of oc on a daily basis. cupation is not a whole number of years, the exit fee will be worked out The maximum (or capp longer than 3 years of re , the ingoing contribution for a period equal to or The minimum exit fee is: an amount equal to (100% x the ingoing contribution) x 1/1095 (for a period of 1 day of residence, in accordance with the formula for calculating the exit fee shown above).
+Flexible Payment Con tract There is no exit fee und er this contract option.
+11.2 What other exit □ Sale costs for the unit costs do residents need to pay or □ Legal costs contribute to?
+Other costs: Exit Administration Fee being: \$3,000 for Contract Options 1, 2, 3, and 4; \$2,000 for the Flexible Payment Contract Part 12 - Reinstatemen t and renovation of th e unit 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator. associated with the un However, a resident is of the retirement villag Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
+However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear. tions and reports are undertaken by the operator s the condition of the unit.